brian-teets/EventTrackerProject/README.md

    For this iteration of the project, I created an Angular frontend.

 ### How to Run
-   * Project has a front end and can be tested via link to project domain name on my AWS EC2 server:
+   * Project has a front end and can be viewed via link to project domain name on my AWS EC2 server: http://52.8.112.153:8080/WaterTracker/

    * For reference, here are the backend controller routes: